McDonnell Douglas F-15E Strike Eagle: Iraq War

 On 19 March, as F-117 Nighthawks dropped bombs over Baghdad, targeting a house where Saddam Hussein was believed to be; F-15Es dropped GBU-28s around the H3 airfield.
 On 20 March, the effective start of the war, F-15Es fired AGM-130s against communication, command and control buildings, and other key targets in Baghdad; some weapons missed their intended targets, possibly due to jamming by EA-6B Prowlers in the vicinity.
-On 3 April 2003, an F-15E mistook a M270 Multiple Launch Rocket System (MLRS) for an Iraqi surface-to-air missile site and dropped a 500 lb laser-guided bomb, killing three and wounding five others.
+On 3 April 2003, an F-15E mistook a USA M270 Multiple Launch Rocket System (MLRS) for an Iraqi surface-to-air missile site and dropped a 500 lb laser-guided bomb, killing three and wounding five others.

-On 7 April 2003, an F-15E, crewed by Captain Eric Das and Major William Watkins, performed a key interdiction mission in support of special forces; it was likely shot down by AA fire while bombing targets around Tikrit.
+On 7 April 2003, an F-15E, crewed by Captain Eric Das and Major William Watkins, performed a key interdiction mission in support of special forces, but crashed near Tikrit, Iraq.
 Das and Watkins were posthumously awarded the Distinguished Flying Cross and the Purple Heart.
 During the war, F-15Es were credited with destroying 60% of the Iraqi Medina Republican Guard's total force; they also struck 65 MiGs on the ground, and destroyed key air defense and command buildings in Baghdad.
 F-15Es worked with other jets deployed to Al Udeid, including RAAF F/A-18s, USAF F-16s and F-117s, RAF Panavia Tornados and US Navy F-14s.

-Operation Odyssey Dawn
+Libyan civil war

 Following the adoption of United Nations Security Council Resolution 1973 on 17 March 2011, 18 USAF F-15Es were amongst other NATO and allied aircraft were deployed to enforce the Libyan no-fly zone as part of Operation Odyssey Dawn.
-On 21 March 2011, an F-15E from the 492d FS crashed near Bengazi, Libya.
+On 21 March 2011, an F-15E from the 492d Fighter Squadron crashed near Bengazi, Libya.
 Both crew members parachuted into territory held by resistance elements of the Libyan population and were eventually rescued by US Marines.
 Equipment problems caused a weight imbalance and contributed to the crash when leaving the target area.